girlscript/winter-of-contributing/Python/Advanced_Function_Map/README.md

 - func: It is a built-in or user-defined function that is applied to each element of the given iterable.
 - iter: It is an iterable (list, tuple, sets, etc.) which is to be mapped.

-You can pass more than one iterable to the map() function
+The map() function can take more than one iterable.

 <br>